Guide to Coved Ceilings

 A coved ceiling is a ceiling design that has curved edges instead of sharp angles between the ceiling and walls which are commonly found in most homes.
 They create a dome-like design which is reminiscent of the arched ceiling style of Middle Eastern architecture.

 Coved ceilings can feature a very rounded curve or a relatively shallow one, depending on the design and construction.
 Most of the time, coved ceilings are paired with tray ceilings or special inlays which are used to enhance their appearance and house light fixtures as well.
-Coved ceilings are also highly ornamental in high-end homes and historic buildingsHistoric buildings or even high-end home needs coved ceilings for a fantastic ornamental look.
+Coved ceilings are also highly ornamental in high-end homes and historic buildings.
+Historic buildings or even a high-end home needs a coved ceilings for a fantastic ornamental look.
 They feature tiles and gilded elements which add style to the ceiling.
-Aside from having a well-made and stylish ceiling, another important aspect to increase the aesthetic value of your home is CLEANLINESS.
-If you need professionals to handle any kind of home wastes, just contact Skip hire South Dublin

 Methods of Creating Coved Ceilings